tusharviradiya/pythonWithDjango/README.md

 - build in application in django
 - DATABASES this is for django database connection

+## how to create project in django
+- run this cammand : django-admin startproject myproject

 ## how to create application in python
 - go to project file
 - run command - python manage.py startapp application_name